Chicken Cordon Bleu Bake Recipe

-- 2. Divide chicken between two greased 13x9-in. baking dishes.
-Sprinkle with pepper.
+- 2. Divide chicken between two greased 13x9-in. baking dishes; sprinkle with pepper.
 Layer with ham, Swiss cheese, 1 cup cheddar cheese, soup mixture and stuffing.
 Sprinkle with remaining cheddar cheese.

 Bake, covered, 30 minutes.
 Uncover; bake until cheese is melted, 10-15 minutes.

 Freeze option: Cover and freeze unbaked casseroles.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake, covered, until heated through and a thermometer inserted in center reads 165°, about 45 minutes.
-Uncover; bake 10-15 minutes.
+Uncover; bake until heated through, 10-15 minutes.
 Yield: 2 casseroles (6 servings each).

 Reviews for Chicken Cordon Bleu Bake

 "This recipe is a family favorite!
 Everyone enjoyed and always asks for the recipe."